NamesReed/ReedsKeebs/README.md

 # ReedsKeebs
 This repository contains all working firmware for my boards and design files I have made public.

-Join my discord for help: https://discord.gg/JtBQ8nmr7R
+### Join my discord for help: https://discord.gg/JtBQ8nmr7R

-If you have a KB2040 and an Alish board, follow these instructions for installation of KMK firmware.
+### If you have a ProMicro or similar, you will find instructions for flashing within the Alish40 QMK Firmware directory.

-If you have a ProMicro or similar, you will find instructions for flashing within the Alish40 QMK Firmware directory.
+# If you have a KB2040 and an Alish board, follow these instructions for installation of KMK firmware.

 1. Plug KB2040 DIRECTLY into your computer, USB hubs can cause issues.
 2. Download the CircuitPython installer, a .UF2 file, from https://circuitpython.org/board/adafruit_kb2040/